pimoroni/encoderwheel-python/REFERENCE.md

-# Encoder Wheel - Library Reference <!-- omit in toc -->
+# RGB Encoder Wheel - Library Reference <!-- omit in toc -->

-This is the library reference for the [Pimoroni Encoder Wheel Breakout](https://shop.pimoroni.com/products/encoder-wheel-breakout).
+This is the library reference for the [Pimoroni RGB Encoder Wheel Breakout](https://shop.pimoroni.com/products/rgb-encoder-wheel-breakout).

 ## Table of Content <!-- omit in toc -->